giampaolo/confix/README.rst

 About
 -----

-A language-agnostic configuration parser for Python.
+Confix is a language-agnostic configuration parser for Python.
-It lets you define the default configuration of an app as a standard Python class, then **overwrite only the keys you need** from a static config file (be it **YAML, JSON, INI or TOML**) and/or `environment variables <http://pythonhosted.org/confix#override-a-key-via-environment-variable>`_.
+It lets you define the default configuration of an app as a standard Python class, then overwrite its attributes from a static configuration file (be it YAML, JSON, INI or TOML) and / or via
+`environment variables <http://pythonhosted.org/confix#override-a-key-via-environment-variable>`_.
-This is useful in order to avoid storing sensitive data (e.g. passwords) in the source code.
+This is useful to avoid storing sensitive data (e.g. passwords) in the source code and validate configuration on startup (via validators, mandatory attributes and type checking).

 Example: